Dynjashik/Memory-card-game-MsP-2-Interactive-Frontend-Development-/README.md

 ## Deployment

-Steps for deployment the website to a hosting platform GitHub Pages:
+Steps for deploying the website to a hosting platform GitHub Pages:

-* To open settings of GitHub [repository](https://github.com/Dynjashik/Memory-card-game-MsP-2-Interactive-Frontend-Development-) where the project is.
+* Open settings of GitHub [repository](https://github.com/Dynjashik/Memory-card-game-MsP-2-Interactive-Frontend-Development-) where the project is.
-* To scroll down to the GitHub Pages section.
+* Scroll down to the GitHub Pages section.
-* To select the master branch in the source.
+* Select the master branch in the source.
-* To refresh the page and to return to the GitHub Pages section.
+* Refresh the page and return to the GitHub Pages section.
 * The website is published at [https://dynjashik.github.io/Memory-card-game-MsP-2-Interactive-Frontend-Development-/.](https://dynjashik.github.io/Memory-card-game-MsP-2-Interactive-Frontend-Development-/).

 ## Bugs